MagamedT/ntk-experiments/README.md

 The minimal requirements are torch, matplotlib and tqdm .

 The file plot_utils.py contains plotting functions.
-The main content is in the notebook.
+The main content is in the notebook NTK_experiments.ipynb.